beckastar/ladynerds_site/README.md

 - `bug`: Something is broken, and not just because we haven't gotten there yet

 #### Suggested workflow
-Kelsey think it would be great if we had a dancing kitten on the front page.
+**Kelsey** thinks it would be great if we had a dancing kitten on the front page.
 She makes an issue called "Dancing Kitten".
 She tags it "good-for-beginner", because it should be pretty simple, and  "help-wanted", because she doesn't have time to do it right now.
 She also links to a kitten gif, and adds a checklist:
 - [ ] Put kitten gif into static/images folder
 - [ ] Link to image on main page
 - [ ] Adjust CSS to make sure it fits in with the other content

-Shadow is looking for a fairly simple issue to get started on.
+**Shadow** is looking for a fairly simple issue to get started on.
 They see "Dancing Kitten" and love the idea!
 They add a comment onto the issue:
 > Awesome idea!
 I'm working on it now :)

 Shadow gets everything set up on their machine, then makes a new branch for their work: `kitten-dance`.
 They work through the checklist, being sure to commit often and ask questions when they get stuck.
 When they're done, they make sure `kitten-dance ` is up to date with `static`, then push their **whole branch** up to the main repo (they don't merge it yet, because they want a code review first).
 Then Shadow makes a **pull request** and links it to the issue.
 Back in the issue, they add another comment and close the issue:
 > Finished!
 I made a pull request for branch 'kitten-dance' and would love a code review

-Sydney sees an open pull request, so she checks out their code.
-Everything looks good, she accepts the pull request, and *tada!* Now we have dancing kittens on the main page.
+**Sydney** sees an open pull request, so she checks out their code.
+Everything looks good, she accepts the pull request, and *tada!* Now we have dancing kittens on the front page.

 ## How to Contribute:
 #### Set Up Local Repo